copier-org/copier/CONTRIBUTING.md

 We use some tools as part of our development workflow which you'll need to install into your host environment:

--   [poetry](https://python-poetry.org/) for packaging and dependency management
+-   [Poetry](https://python-poetry.org/) for packaging and dependency management
 -   [poethepoet](https://github.com/nat-n/poethepoet) for running development tasks
--   [commitizen](https://commitizen-tools.github.io/commitizen/) for writing git commits
+-   [commitizen](https://commitizen-tools.github.io/commitizen/) for writing Git commits
     easily

 Or you can use